Kingdom of Champasak: History

-Due to scarcity of information from the periods known as the Post-Angkor Period, the Khorat Plateau seems to have been largely depopulated, and Left Bank principalities began to repopulate the Right.
+Due to a scarcity of information from the periods known as the Post-Angkor Period, the Khorat Plateau seems to have been largely depopulated, and Left Bank principalities began to repopulate the Right.
 In 1718, a Lao emigration in the company of an official in the service of King Nokasad founded Muang Suwannaphum as the first recorded population of Lao in the Chi River valley—indeed anywhere in the interior of the plateau.

 Around 1766, Vorarad-Vongsa, a dignitary in the Kingdom of Vientiane, started a rebellion.
 His plan failed, but he submitted to the King of Champasak, which led to the conflict between Champasak and Vientiane.

-In 1777, King Taksin of Siam sent an invading army to the Kingdom of Vientiane.
-The Thai army also attacked Champasak, and the kingdom was occupied without major resistance.
+In 1777, King Taksin of Siam sent an invading army to the Kingdom of Vientiane and Champasak, and the kingdom was occupied without major resistance; Champasak were made a dependency of Siam in 1778, joining Luang Prabang and Vientiane.
 King Pothi (Sayakumane) was taken prisoner to Krung Thep (Bangkok).
-In 1780, King Sayakumane was allowed to return to Champasak as vassal of the Siamese king.
+In 1780, King Sayakumane was allowed to return to Champasak as vassal to the Siamese king.
+The kings of Champassak were allowed to rule their kingdoms but had to pay tribute, which kings ruled were also chosen by Siam.

-At the beginning of the 19th century, and ignoring the worldwide agricultural disaster accompanying the 1816 Year Without a Summer, Bassac was said to be on a prosperous trade route as the outlet for cardamon, rubber, wax, resin, skins, horns, and slaves from the east bank to Ubon, Khorat, and Bangkok.
-The region then fell victim to Siamese and French struggles to extend suzerainty.
+At the beginning of the 19th century, and ignoring the worldwide agricultural disaster accompanying the 1816 Year Without a Summer, Bassac was said to be on a prosperous trade route for the outlet for cardamon, rubber, wax, resin, skins, horns, and slaves from the east bank to Ubon, Khorat, and Bangkok.
+The region then fell victim to Siamese and French struggles to extend their suzerainty.

 After the Laotian Rebellion of 1826–1829, Suwannaphum lost its status and Champasak was reduced to vassalage.
-The Siamese-Cambodian War of 1831–1834 reduced the entire region to vassalage of the Nguyen dynasty, a situation soon further complicated by the French striving in the same region to establish what was to become French Indochina.
+The Siamese-Cambodian War of 1831–1834 reduced the entire region to vassalage under the Nguyen dynasty, a situation soon further complicated by the French striving in the same region to establish what was to become French Indochina.